Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Experiments

 \subsection{Implementation Details}

-All training is conducted on 4×H100 GPUs (80GB VRAM each), utilizing FlashAttention-2 to significantly improve computational efficiency.
-The model is initialized from Qwen2.5-VL-3B-Instruct~\cite{bai2025qwen2}, and full-parameter tuning is performed with a learning rate of $1 \times 10^{-6}$.
-Training uses a per-GPU batch size of 2 with two-step gradient accumulation, resulting in an effective batch size of 4.
-Input images are limited to a maximum of 401k pixels, and the maximum generation length is set to 1,024 tokens.
-For GRPO-related experiments, we employ the MS-SWIFT~\cite{zhao2024swiftascalablelightweightinfrastructure} framework to accelerate distributed training, where each policy generates eight diverse candidate responses per sample with a sampling temperature of $\tau = 0.7$.
-The reward function uses the following weights: \(\lambda_1=0.5\), \(\lambda_2=0.2\), \(\gamma_1=0.4\), \(\gamma_2=0.4\), \(\gamma_3=0.2\).
-Each training configuration is run for a single complete epoch.
-Supervised Fine-Tuning (SFT) experiments are conducted using the LLaMA Factory~\cite{zheng2024llamafactory}.
+All experiments are trained on $4\times$ H100 GPUs (80GB) with FlashAttention-2.
+The model is initialized from Qwen2.5-VL-3B-Instruct~\cite{bai2025qwen2} and fully fine-tuned with a learning rate of $1\times10^{-6}$.
+We use a per-GPU batch size of 2 with 2-step gradient accumulation (effective batch size 4).
+Input images are capped at 401k pixels, and the maximum generation length is 1{,}024 tokens.

+For GRPO, we use MS-SWIFT~\cite{zhao2024swiftascalablelightweightinfrastructure} for distributed training; each policy samples 8 candidate responses per example with temperature $\tau=0.7$.
+The reward weights are $\lambda_1=0.5$, $\lambda_2=0.2$, $\gamma_1=0.4$, $\gamma_2=0.4$, and $\gamma_3=0.2$.
+Each configuration is trained for one epoch.
+SFT experiments are conducted with LLaMA Factory~\cite{zheng2024llamafactory}.
 Additional training details are provided in the supplementary material.